Kreidl/selfservice_multicloud/README.md

 # selfservice_multicloud UNDER CONSTRUCTION
 A Self service platform for creating Resources in aws and azure

-# Discontinued on GitHub.
-It will be continued on [Azure DevOps](https://dev.azure.com/lukaskienast0/_git/Selfservice_Multicloud)

 ## If you want to contribute feel free to open issue so I can see

 ## External things needed